-Key art for the 97th Oscars on ABC with host Conan O'Brien.
+Key art for the 2026 Oscars hosted by Conan O'Brien

-Key art for the 97th Oscars on ABC with host Conan O'Brien.
+Key art for the 2026 Oscars hosted by Conan O'Brien

 How To Watch The Oscars® Live on ABC With Sling TV

-The following ABC affiliates are available with a subscription to Sling Blue or Orange + Blue in their local markets:
+The following ABC affiliates are available with a subscription to Sling Blue, Sling Select, or Orange + Blue in their local markets:

 WABC-TV New York